compilatio/moodle-plagiarism_compilatio/README.txt

 - Added Compilatio frame to forums and workshops.
 - Added the possibility to analyse all documents in assign retroactively.
 - Update plugin to be compatible with Moodle 3.11.
+- Fix SQL Query to search document author for PostgresSQL.

 QUICK INSTALL
 ================